 The only difference between a student who allows stress to engulf them and someone who uses it to push them harder is what they do when they are facing that roadblock in the mid-study.

-Admirable students will pause, reflect and choose a path that will help them overcome these difficulties, not just wait for the wave to destroy them.
+Admirable students will pause, reflect and choose a path that will help them overcome these difficulties.
+They do not just wait for the wave to destroy them.

 Exam stress can have disastrous side effects like headaches, depression, stomach aches, irregular sleep patterns, loss of appetite and inability to concentrate which, of course, makes it all that so harder to study and do well in the exam.
 Being overly tense in the exam itself will mean that they perform way below their actual caliber.